Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 [Go to Power Graph](#null-graph)

-***What levers affect power***
+## What levers affect power

-From the above calculation of power, 3 levers affect power:
+From the above diagram there are 3 levers that affect power:

 1) $$ \alpha $$: To increase power, we can increase our alpha, but this is a trade-off between making a Type I error (false positive) and a Type II error (false negative).

 2) $$ n $$: You can increase the sample size.
-Both distributions will become narrower, leading to less overlap and more power.
+Both the Null and Alternative distributions will become narrower, leading to less overlap between the 2 distributions.

 3) $$ \delta $$: If the true parameter is further away from the null hypothesis value, the power increases.